theMoro/EfficientSED/README.md

 - [x] Check inference.py for the efficient models.
 - [x] Add plots from the paper to the README file.
 - [x] Update requirements.txt
-- [ ] Add file to train the efficient models using the "Advanced KD" setup.
+- [x] Add file to train the efficient models using the "Online Distillation" setup.
-- [ ] Adapt ex_dcase2016task2.py to work with the efficient models.
+- [x] Adapt ex_dcase2016task2.py to work with the efficient models.
+- [ ] Complete README file with run instructions for DCASE 2016 Task 2.